vipinbihari/mdx_editor/docs/USER_GUIDE.md

 To delete a blog post:

 1. Find the post you want to delete in the posts list
-2. Click the delete button (trash icon) on the post card
+2. Click the delete button (red trash icon) on the post card
 3. A confirmation dialog will appear asking you to confirm the deletion
 4. Click "Delete" to permanently remove the post and its associated images
 5. Click "Cancel" if you changed your mind

 > **Note:** Post deletion permanently removes both the MDX file and the associated images folder.
 This action cannot be undone unless you have a backup or the changes haven't been committed yet.

+### Featured Posts

+Posts can be marked as featured, indicated by a yellow star icon in the top-right corner of the post card.
+Featured posts are highlighted for special attention.

+### Categories

+Posts can be organized by categories, which are displayed alongside the author and date information.
+Categories help organize and filter content effectively.

 ### Searching and Filtering Posts